 Monterey County's varied coastline makes for lots of beaches to visit.
 Whether you're visiting the town of Monterey, going to Pacific Grove or seeing charming Carmel, you'll find plenty of beach options that will delight you.

 Monterey beach water quality is good, but in case you're concerned, you can check the latest water quality warnings at the county website.
 You should also know that all of these beaches are subject to seasonal fog that's so predictable it has a name: June Gloom.
 If you plan to visit in the summer, find out when June Gloom happens.

-If you are interested in clothing optional recreation try this list of Monterey County Nude Beaches.
+If you are interested in clothing optional recreation at the beach, try this list of Monterey County nude beaches.

 Monterey State Beach: Two Miles of Scenic Ocean

 Monterey State Beach stretches more or less from Wharf #2 in Monterey (near Fisherman's Wharf) all the way north to the town of Seaside, a distance of about 2 miles.
 It's a beautiful, sandy beach with excellent views of the Monterey Bay.

 The most popular sections of the beach are near Fisherman's Wharf in Monterey and just off California Highway 1 in Seaside near the Monterey Beach Resort.